Thermodynamics in expanding shell-shaped Bose-Einstein condensates: Bubble trap spectrum and states

 where $\hat\psi(\vec x)$ represents the annihilation operator for a boson of mass $m$, $V(\vec x)$ describes an external trapping potential, and $g$ represents a coarse-grained contact interaction between particles.
 In terms of microscopic physics, $g=4\pi\hbar^2 a_s / m$ where $a_s$ is the s-wave scattering length \cite{Pethick_2008,Pitaevskii_2016,Andersen_2004,Yukalov_2004}.
 Here, we study the cases of no interactions $(g=0)$ and repulsive ones ($g>0$).

 First, we consider an idealized rotationally-symmetric ``bubble trap" potential which can tune between 3D spheres and quasi-2D thin spherical shells \cite{Zobay_2001,Zobay_2004}:

 where $s_l=\sqrt{\hbar/2m\omega_0}$ is the oscillator length associated with frequency $\omega_0$ and $\Delta$ and $\Omega$ are dimensionless parameters that control the radius and width of the potential well \cite{Padavic_2017,Sun_2018}.
+For instance, a positive $\Delta$ sets the potential minimum at a radius of $s_l \sqrt{\Delta}$.
 By varying these parameters, we can probe thermodynamics through the range of desired geometries, as shown in Fig.~\ref{bubble_trap}.
-In particular, ramping up the value of $\Delta$ at fixed $\Omega$ deforms the trap to produce a thin-shell whose potential minimum is at fixed, nonzero radius.
 Physically, $\Delta$ ($\Omega$) corresponds to the rf detuning (Rabi frequency) of a trapped atomic gas \cite{Lundblad_2019}.

 When considering the bubble trap above, we work in units where $s_l=\omega_0=m=k_B=1$, and set all other parameters to correspond closely with the physically relevant case of ongoing CAL experiments.
 Namely, we take the number of atoms to be $N=50 000$, the dimensionless ``width" parameter to be $\Omega=250$, and (to expand from a filled-sphere to a hollow shell) consider a range of values for the dimensionless ``radius" parameter: $\Delta=0\to 1000$.
-For a trap with bare frequency $\omega_0/2\pi=80~\text{Hz}$, these correspond to a Rabi frequency of $5~\text{kHz}$ and a maximum detuning of $10~\text{kHz}$.
-In cases where we consider nonzero interactions, we use a value appropriate for both $^{87}\text{Rb}$ and the CAL experiment, setting $g=0.28 \frac{\hbar \omega_0}{2} s_l^3$ which corresponds to a (dimensionless) interaction strength of $8\pi N a_s/ s_l = 7000$ for $N=50 000$ atoms.
+By fixing the particle number, this expansion process differs from \cite{Tononi_2019} where BECs on the surface of a sphere were investigated and expansions could be considered by varying the radius at fixed density.
+We also note that negative detunings are relevant experimentally, but because the role of $\Delta$ in the bubble trap is to tune from filled-sphere to thin-shell geometries, we simply consider $\Delta \ge 0$.
+For atoms in the internal state $|F=2,m_F=2\rangle$ subject to a trap with frequency $\omega_0/2\pi=80~\text{Hz}$, these values correspond to a Rabi frequency of $(\Omega \omega_0/ 4)/2\pi = 5~\text{kHz}$ and a maximum rf detuning of $(\Delta \omega_0/ 8)/2\pi = 10~\text{kHz}$.
+In cases where we consider nonzero interactions, we use a value appropriate for both $^{87}\text{Rb}$ and the CAL experiment by setting the (dimensionless) interaction strength to $8\pi N a_s/ s_l = 7000$.
+For $N=5\times10^4$ atoms in an $80~\text{Hz}$ trap, this corresponds to a scattering length on the order of $5~\text{nm}$.